-A little bit about me, Lenore Elle Hawkins.
 I am an investor, a perpetual student of economics and a relentless warrior for liberty.
 I am also a great lover of fine wines, tend to dance excessively (particularly while cooking), possess an excessive adoration of dogs, and an endless desire to find the humor in life, so you’re bound to find posts concerning those as well.
-I am a founding partner at Meritas Advisors, where I serve as the firm’s chief economist and on the investment management committee.
-I have also co-authoring a book with Chris Versace titled Cocktail Investing (image at right), which is available from the usual sources such as Amazon.com, Barnes & Noble, Apple’s iBooks, and directly from the publisher, Wiley.
-Since that isn’t nearly enough to keep me out of trouble, I also work with Real Vision Television, the world’s only VOD (Video on Demand) for finance, essentially the Netflix of finance where the stars are the world’s most insightful investing minds.
+I am the Chief Macro Strategist at Tematica Research and a founding partner at Meritas Advisors.
+I have also co-authored a book with Tematica colleague Chris Versace titled Cocktail Investing (image at right), which was released April 2016 and is available from the usual sources such as Amazon.com, Barnes & Noble, Apple’s iBooks, and directly from the publisher, Wiley.

-I am a co-manager of the Growth Seeker portfolio for TheStreet along with Chris Versace, am a writer for Fox Business, and the Libertarian Post as well as a variety of international publications.
+I am a co-manager of the Growth Seeker portfolio for TheStreet along with Chris Versace, am a writer for a variety of international publications.
 I have been lucky enough to have been granted membership in the Mont Pelerin Society and am on the Board of Directors for The Dreyfuss Initiative, founded by Richard Dreyfuss, which seeks to help today’s youth become better stewards of the American Republic.

 My career and my insatiable desire to learn have led me to a life of steady international travel.
 From this I have developed two home bases, one in sunny San Diego, California and the other in the indescribably beautiful town of Genova, Italy which lies south of Milan, between Portofino and Monte Carlo on the Mediterranean Sea.